Ruth Tringham: Opovo-Ugar Bajbuk, Serbia

-Located at Vojvodina in the lower valley of the Timis River, north of the Danube, Opovo-Ugar, which was occupied between 4700-4500 BCE, belongs to the Vinča-Pločnik culture and is another site that provides information on the socioeconomic developments during the Neolithic.
+Located at Vojvodina in the lower valley of the Timis River, north of the Danube, Opovo-Ugar, which was occupied between 4700 and 4500 BCE, belongs to the Vinča-Pločnik culture and is another site that provides information on the socioeconomic developments during the Neolithic.
 The importance of this site, which was excavated in the 1980s, was the method of excavation and the analysis of architecture technology.
 In other words, the project wanted to investigate the degree of settlement permanence by looking at the occupation duration of the houses.
 Furthermore, she wanted to investigate the emergence of the household as a primary social unit and how it changes throughout history.
 This ties in with her future interests that deal with gender relations and microscale aspects in archaeology.
 However, at this time she said she was a ‘remedial’ feminist archaeologist because she believed that it was not credible to give "faces" to people of prehistory in order to "recreate" life as it actually was.

 Pedagogical methods

-She is internationally known for her work using digital media, specifically multimedia, to record and teach archaeology.
-This interest led to the founding of the Multimedia Authoring Center for the Teaching of Anthropology at Berkeley.
+Tringham has an interest in using digital media, specifically multimedia, to record and teach archaeology.
+This interest led to her and Margaret Conkey founding of the Multimedia Authoring Center for the Teaching of Anthropology (MACTiA) at Berkeley.
 For this innovation in digital education, Ruth Tringham, along with her colleagues Margaret Conkey and Rosemary Joyce, was awarded Berkeley's Educational Initiatives Award in 2001.

-A similar award was the Presidential Chair in Undergraduate Teaching (1998), which she earned by incorporating multimedia techniques in teaching archaeology.
+She was awarded the Presidential Chair in Undergraduate Teaching in 1998 for her approach to incorporating multimedia techniques in teaching archaeology.

+Tringham is one of the founders of the Center for Digital Archaeology (CoDA), a non-profit company founded in April 2011.
+CoDA was created to help archaeologists and cultural resource and heritage managers "capture, preserve, and share digital content."